 Our wedding is in December.
 We're thinking of having the ceremony at 3.30pm.
 Is that mad?

 Seriously though, when you're planning your ceremony time in winter, take into account sunset and travel times.
 For most of December and January in Ireland, we start to lose usable light around 2.30-3pm.
+12pm ceremonies are a good idea, as is keeping travel to a minimum.

 Can you provide references?